 With an excellent café run by local company Relish, local tourist information, toilets and parking, and Cotswold Outdoor, its a great stopping off point or meeting place.

-At weekends and during school holidays ( oops….we are starting on Monday 25th July) the information desk is manned by volunteers between 10am and 3pm and they will be happy to help you with your query.
+At weekends and during school holidays the information desk is usually manned by volunteers between 10am and 3pm and they will be happy to help you.